Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 The framework consists of several key internal components that work together.

 ### 3.1.
-The Pipeline Executor
+The Pipeline Executor (Stateful Task-Based Scheduler)

-The Executor is the central engine.
+The Executor is a stateful, task-based scheduler, chosen for its maximal parallel efficiency over simpler "wave-based" or "recursive" alternatives.

 Its workflow is as follows:

-1. **Initialization:** Loads the configuration object and generates the list of all parameter runs.
+1. **Initialization:** Builds a **Job Registry** of every task (`(stage, run)`) for the experiment.
+Each job tracks its dependencies and status (`WAITING`, `READY`, `RUNNING`, `COMPLETE`).
-2. **Graph Analysis:** Constructs a dependency graph from the `config.stages` collection and performs a topological sort to create a valid execution plan and detect cycles.
+2. **Graph Analysis:** Constructs a dependency graph and performs a topological sort to validate it as a DAG.
-3. **Task Scheduling:** Operates as a task-based scheduler.
-It identifies all individual jobs (a stage for a given run) and submits ready jobs (whose dependencies are met) to a worker pool managed by the Parallel Computing Toolbox.
-4. **Execution:** For each job, it uses the **Resolver** to gather inputs, checks the **Storage Manager** for a cached result, and if necessary, executes the component function.
-It then uses the **Storage Manager** to save the results according to the defined storage policy.
+3. **Task Scheduling:** The Executor's main loop continuously monitors the Job Registry, submitting any job whose status becomes `READY` to a parallel worker pool for asynchronous execution.
+4. **State Update:** When a worker completes a job, it reports back.
+The Executor marks the job as `COMPLETE`, caches the result via the Storage Manager, and updates the status of all dependent jobs, potentially unlocking new jobs to become `READY`.

 ### 3.2.
 The Configuration

-This is a MATLAB struct (we call it `config`).
-It defines the parameter space and the computational graph.
-The order of stages in the `config.stages` array does not matter.
+The `config` struct defines the entire workflow.
+It contains two main parts: the parameter space and the computational graph.

+#### Parameter Space Definition

+* **`config.param_mode`** (string, optional): Specifies the method for generating parameter runs.
+Defaults to `'grid'`.
+  * `'grid'`: The framework generates the Cartesian product of all parameter values defined in `config.parameters`.
+  * `'list'`: The framework uses an explicitly defined list of runs from `config.runs`.
+* **`config.parameters`** (struct): Used when `param_mode` is `'grid'`.
+Each field name corresponds to a parameter, and its value is an array of the values to be tested.
+* **`config.runs`** (struct array): Used when `param_mode` is `'list'`.
+Each element of the array is a struct defining one specific parameter combination.
+* **`config.param_filter`** (function handle, optional): A handle to a function that filters the generated parameter runs.
+It must accept a single run struct and return `true` to keep it.

+#### Stage Definition

-A stage is defined by a struct with fields including:
+The `config.stages` array defines the computational graph.
+A stage in the `config.stages` array is defined by a struct with fields including:

 * `.name`: A unique string identifier.
 * `.function`: A function handle to the stateless component.
 * `.dependencies`: A struct mapping input names to **Dependency Recipes**.
 * `.param_dependencies`: A cell array of strings listing the parameters the stage depends on for granular hashing.
-* `.outputs`: A cell array of structs, where each struct defines an output's `.name` and `.storage_policy` (`'persistent'`, `'memory_only'`, or a function handle).
+* `.outputs`: A cell array of structs, where each struct defines an output's `.name` and `.storage_policy`.

+The `.storage_policy` field supports three options:

+* `'persistent'`: (Default) The output is always saved to the persistent HDF5 store.
+* `'memory_only'`: The output is only kept in memory for the duration of the pipeline run.
+* **Function Handle:** A handle to a boolean function (`@(p, all) ...`) for defining complex, conditional storage rules.

 ### 3.3.
 The Dependency Recipe and Resolver

-To ensure a flexible and MATLAB-native interface, dependencies are defined programmatically using a fluent interface provided by the **Resolver**.
+Dependencies are defined programmatically using a fluent, object-oriented interface.
+This was chosen over URI strings or static structs for its superior readability, safety, and extensibility.

-* **Role:** The Resolver translates a dependency recipe into a specific **Provenance Hash**.
+* **Role:** The **Resolver** is a component that translates a dependency recipe into a specific **Provenance Hash**.
 * **Syntax:** `resolver.get('source_stage').where(...).transform(...)`
-* **Functionality:** The recipe specifies what data to get, the policy for retrieving it (e.g., finding a result based on a condition), and any in-line transformations (e.g., truncation) to apply before passing it to the consuming stage.
+* **Functionality:** The recipe specifies what data to get, the policy for retrieving it (including cross-run and global lookups), and any in-line transformations (e.g., truncation) to apply before passing it to the consuming stage.

 ### 3.4.
 The Storage System

-* **Storage Manager:** A component responsible for the physical reading and writing of data to either the in-memory cache or the persistent HDF5 file, given a specific Provenance Hash.
+* **Storage Manager:** A component responsible for the physical reading and writing of data to either the in-memory cache or the persistent HDF5 file.
-* **Provenance-Based Caching:** The HDF5 backend acts as a key-value store.
-Data is stored in a flat `/data/` group, where each entry's name is its unique Provenance Hash.
-This prevents data conflicts and enables version-aware caching.
+* **Provenance-Based Caching:** The HDF5 backend acts as a key-value store where data is stored in a flat `/data/` group, indexed by its unique Provenance Hash.
+A single computational event that produces multiple outputs (e.g., `U, S, V`) results in one Provenance Hash and one stored result set (e.g., a struct).
 * **Provenance Hash:** A unique fingerprint derived from three sources:
     1. The hash of the component function's M-file.
-    2. The Provenance Hashes of all direct inputs (enabling cascading invalidation).
+    2. The hash of a deterministically sorted list of the Provenance Hashes of all direct inputs.
     3. A hash of the specific subset of parameters defined in `.param_dependencies`.

+#### Garbage Collection

+Because the storage strategy never overwrites data, a separate utility is required to manage storage space.

+* **API:** `pipeline.gc(config)`
+* **Algorithm (Mark and Sweep):**
+  * **Mark:** The utility first identifies the complete set of all "live" Provenance Hashes that are reachable from the *current* `pipeline_config.m`.
+  * **Sweep:** It then scans the storage backend.
+Any data whose hash is not in the "live" set is considered orphaned and is deleted, reclaiming storage space.

 ### 3.5.
 Stateless Components